About the Main Lake

 As far as bait goes, all good quality boilies will work and pellets and particles are also popular.
 Light baiting is the way to go until you discover how the fish are feeding and depending on the length of your session you can use more bait in the hope to get more fish feeding.
 Remember you can’t take it out once it’s gone in so fish for one fish at a time until you’re sure they are in the mood for a feed.
 Also remember that the lakes are fished regularly and the angler before you may have put bait in an area so look for signs of feeding fish in your swim before you start baiting up an area that you’ve chosen as you could be competing with existing bait.

 In the colder months, maggots are worth a try as the smaller fish will be less active but boilies are the best way to go if you’re after big carp.
 The catfish respond well to Halibut pellets and luncheon meat but will take most baits.

 If you're looking for a new personal best Carp or your first Catfish then look no further than our Main Lake!

 How to Book!

-Sessions of 24hrs or more must be booked in advance and paid for in full upon booking.
-Payment can be made over the telephone via a credit or debit card.
-Please note that credit cards are charged at an extra 2.5%
+Sessions must be booked in advance and paid for in full upon booking.
+Bookings can be made over the phone during office hours, or online via Swimbooker.

 If you are unable to make your session or if you have to leave during your session for any reason, unfortunately we are unable to issue a refund.
 However, if adverse weather conditions occur that cause the lakes to become un-fishable please contact the office on the number below to reschedule your session.